nicholasmmaratta/chance-utils/README.md

 # How To Contribute

+## File system

+`cd ..`
+- use this to change directory up a folder level

+`cd "folder/name"`
+- use this change directory down into the specific folder path

+`cd "./folder/name"`
+- "./" implies the current directory, and after the "/" is a level down

 ## Git commands

 Go to any terminal / powershell, and make sure you are in the correct directory for this github repository.